allfed/Historical-Food-Shocks/README.md

 ## How to use this

-The main interface of the analysis is provided through the scripts in the `scripts` directory.
+The main implementation of the analysis is provided in the `src` directory.
 The analysis process consists of:

 1. Loading and preprocessing the FAO data
 2. Calculating smoothed yield baselines using a Savitzky-Golay filter
 3. Identifying irregular fluctuations (shocks) by comparing actual yields to the smoothed baseline
 4. Aggregating crops on a calorie basis to evaluate total calorie production shocks
-5. Visualizing results through choropleth maps and time series plots

-Example usage can be found in the Jupyter notebooks located in the `scripts` directory.
+The `scripts` directory contains Jupyter notebooks with visualization examples and use cases for the analysis.

 ### Running the analysis with custom parameters